101 Cooking For Two

 • 48 oz Northern Beans - precooked a large jar

-Instructions
+Step-by-Step Instructions

-• Trim two skinless boneless chicken breast.
+• Trim two medium-sized skinless boneless chicken breasts.

 Raw chicken with other ingredients for chili